 Future directions

 There has been an emerging field of catch methods and assemble of catch-based methods to estimate global stock status (Costello et al., 2012; Anderson et al., 2017; Rosenberg et al., 2017).
 The super-ensemble method published by Anderson et al. (2017) allows for weighting individual models based on their accuracy.
 In their study, some models had different assumptions about uncertainty and the dynamics of fishing effort, but all assumed the same population dynamics.
 A new super-ensemble method that includes models that also assume different population dynamics could be developed in the future based on our results.
+It is important, however, that the behavior of the models in the ensemble are well understood, i.e. their bias, precision and convergence properties.
 Combining estimates from different methods in a consistent reproducible manner may provide more stability in the advice for managers.
-Moreover, these data-limited methods can be used later in a management strategy evaluation (MSE) context to specify harvest control rules that can help ensure sustainable fisheries management
+The best performing methods can then be tested using management strategy evaluation (MSE) to specify Management Procedures (MPs) that can help ensure robust and sustainable fisheries management.
+Where a MP is the combination of pre-defined data, together with an algorithm to which such data are input to provide a value for a management control measure.
+The importance of considering assessment methods as part of a MP is that a method that provides biased estimates with high precision may be better for setting management regulations than a unbiased but imprecise estimator.
+Also if a method only provides estimates of exploitation level or MSY then management controls may be different, i.e. based on a total allowable catch (TAC) or effort.
+MSE also allows a broad range of uncertainty, since traditional stock assessment and advice based upon it, mainly considers measurement and process error when uncertainty about the actual dynamics has a larger impact on achieving management objectives (Punt, 2008) \citep{punt2008refocusing}.

 (Carruthers et al. 2014, 2016) considering, in addition to other uncertainty, model uncertainty.
+For example although

 Acknowledgments